EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 ## How to contribute

+**Note:** This section is work in progress

 You can create new pages or report errors or typos in two ways:
  - Open a pull request

  - Open an issue with the type of content you would like to see in RSQKit.

- - When you and the editor have agreed, on what you will do, you can edit on the github repository by clicking on the pencil icon.
+ - When you and the editor have agreed on what you will do, you can edit on the github repository by clicking on the pencil icon.

  - When you are satisfied with with your first draft of the content, head to the “Propose changes” section at the end of the page and write a title and a brief explanation of your changes.